Come learn the recipe for the best jam made with the little-known fruit called Beautyberries.

 - Add the lemon juice. -Up until this point the berries and juice will be an unappealing brown but the lemon juice restores a lot of the color.

 - In a bowl, mix the low-sugar pectin with the sugar.
 Dump the sugar mixture into the pot and let it come back to a rolling boil.
 Boil hard for 1 minute.

 - Take it off the heat and let cool.
 It will thicken more as it cools.
 And enjoy the best jam from Beauty Berries out there!

-If the jam doesn't thicken up, just call it syrup and pretend you meant to do that 🙂
+If the jam doesn't thicken up you can re-boil it and add more pectin.
+OR just call it syrup and pretend you meant to do that 🙂

 Serving Size:2 tablespoons

 Amount Per Serving: Calories: 49Total Fat: 0gCarbohydrates: 12.5gSugar: 12.5g